InfinityG/id-io/README.md

 - Headers: Authorization [auth_token] (this is the login token of the __origin user__)
 - Sample payload:
   - username: the username of the target user
-  - data: the base64 encoded username that will be signed
+  - data: the base64 encoded, sha256 hash of the username that will be signed
   - signature: the signed data (signed using the secret key of the __origin user__)

 ```
   {
     "username":"mranderson@matrix.com",
-    "data":"YTc1NWNjZmQtOTgwOS00OWFkLTg5OTAtMTAyMGM5NjAyNGM3\n",
+    "digest":"YTc1NWNjZmQtOTgwOS00OWFkLTg5OTAtMTAyMGM5NjAyNGM3\n",
     "signature":"MEUCIBQ87YyGpFp97iVlVez5WuUGCnTeVd4hctArzma0pOe4AiEAuIEPWnea\nd4xYHaOXPDFECZdQRXrFMEsS2oNYLsShLB8=\n"
   }
 ```